 2.3 Filing a late Notice of Appeal

 Maybe you didn’t know you had a right to appeal and only learned of that right after the appeal period.
-Or maybe you planned to appeal but Legal Aid BC caused a delay.
+Or maybe you planned to appeal but Legal Aid BC caused a delay (see if Legal Aid BC caused the delay below).
 In this case, file your Notice of Appeal (Form 2) together with a Notice of Application for Extension of Time to Appeal (Form 7).

 On the application for extension of time to appeal, indicate that you had a genuine intention to appeal within the 30-day period, if you did, and give the reasons why you were unable to file the Notice of Appeal in that time period.
 On an application to extend the time to appeal, the Court will consider: